-Topics range from sports, science, culture, and teen-centered stories, plus three featured themes each week!
-Learn more about these themes and a few instructional ideas for using Listenwise Current Events:
+Current events feature themes each week, as outlined in the above chart.
+Learn more about these themes and a few instructional ideas for using Listenwise Current Events below and download the above chart here.

 Kid News Tuesday: These weekly stories cover current events but are curated for younger students and feature children as hosts, subjects, or commentators.
 Kid News is a great way to discuss news topics with your elementary students.
 Here is a list of our Kid News stories.

 Quiz Wednesday: Each Wednesday Current Event includes a multiple-choice quiz.
 These stories are typically more lighthearted and good for all grade levels.
 Teachers love to assign these quizzes for a 10-15 minute asynchronous listening activity.
 Here’s a list of our Wednesday quizzes.